vrw-GH/sunbird/dev/wp/wp-content/plugins/wp-fastest-cache/readme.txt

 <h4>Supported Languages</h4>

-Although there are over 7000 languages spoken in the world today, we feel very lucky to support 28 languages for now.
+Although there are over 7000 languages spoken in the world today, we feel very lucky to support 30 languages for now.

 However, localizing or adapting a plugin to another language or culture is time consuming and a demanding task.
 That's where the amazing Translation Contributors team of WordPress comes into play.
 These selfless people spent their precious time without expecting anything in return so that other people can use the add-ons more easily.
 We sincerely thank all of them.

-Chinese Simplified (China), Chinese Traditional (Taiwan), Czech, Dutch (Belgium), Dutch (Netherlands), English (South Africa), English (UK), Finnish, French (France), Galician, German (Germany), Hungarian, Indonesian, Italian, Japanese, Korean (Korea), Persian, Russian, Slovak (Slovakia), Slovenian, Spanish (Argentina), Spanish (Colombia), Spanish (Ecuador), Spanish (Mexico), Spanish (Spain), Spanish (Venezuela), Swedish, Turkish
+Chinese Simplified (China), Chinese Traditional (Taiwan), Czech, Dutch (Belgium), Dutch (Netherlands), English (South Africa), English (UK), Finnish, French (France), Galician, German (Germany), Hungarian, Indonesian, Italian, Japanese, Korean (Korea), Persian, Russian, Slovak (Slovakia), Slovenian, Spanish (Argentina), Spanish (Chile), Spanish (Colombia), Spanish (Ecuador), Spanish (Mexico), Spanish (Spain), Spanish (Venezuela), Swedish, Turkish, Ukrainian

 == Installation ==